FHIR/fhir-package-loader/DEPENDENCY-NOTES.md

 - `@types/node`: don't update until Node 22 is LTS version (currently Node 20).
 - `chalk`: major version 5 causes problems for jest.
 Keep updated to latest 4.x release.
-- `commander`: major version upgrade is definitely possible and should be done when time allows